MovementAndNeuroscience/VR_Method/README.md

 ### Analysis
 - Demographic analyses can be found in the demographics.R file
 - Data processing, quality control and statistical analyses can be found in the full_analysis_script.Rmd
+- The plots folder holds plots used in the study report